 For the last ten+ years, like other police kendo instructors, Yano sensei has moved around different police stations within Osaka prefecture teaching kendo to police men and women of all ages and abilities.

 Yano sensei retired from the police in 2021 and is now a kendo teacher at a private university.

 The 2023 seminar will be Yano sensei’s second time teaching kendo in Scotland.

 Full name: Yano Nobuhiro

 Work: Osaka police dept., 1982~2021; Private university, 2021-current

 Passed hachidan: 2008 (first attempt)

 Instructor: George McCall

-George, a fully qualified Japanese high school teacher, has been working at one of Osaka prefectures top academic public high schools for over a decade.
+George, a fully qualified Japanese high school teacher, has been working at one of Osaka prefectures top academic public high schools for a decade and a half.
 Teaching kendo is part of his job, which makes him the only non-Japanese public high school kendo teacher in Japan.